-Nektarios Mitakidis1, Pavlos Delias2, Nikolaos Spanoudakis3
+Nektarios Mitakides, Pavlos Delias, Nikolaos Spanoudakis

-1School of Electronic and Computer Engineering (ECE) 3School of Production Engineering and Management (PEM), Applied Mathematics and Computers Laboratory (AMCL) Technical University of Crete (TUC), Chania, Greece {nmitakidis, nispanoudakis}@isc.tuc.gr 2Business School, Eastern Macedonia and Thrace Institute of Technology, Kavala, Greece pdelias@teiemt.gr
+Technical University of Crete, Chania, Greece {nmitakidis, nispanoudakis}@isc.tuc.gr Eastern Macedonia and Thrace Institute of Technology, Kavala, Greece pdelias@teikav.edu.gr

 Abstract.
-This paper presents a method that aims at assisting an engineer in transforming agent roles models to a process model.
-Thus, the software engineer can employ available tools to validate specific properties of the modeled system before its final implementation.
+This paper presents a method aimed to assist an engineer in transforming agent roles models to a process model.
+Thus, the software engineer can employ available tools to validate specific properties of the modeled system even before its final implementation.
 The method includes a tool for aiding the engineer in the transformation process.
 This tool uses a recursive algorithm for automating the transformation process and guides the user to dynamically integrate two or more agent roles in a process model with multiple pools.
 The tool usage is demonstrated through a running example, based on a real world project.
 Simulations of the defined agent roles can be used to a) validate the system requirements and b) determine how it could scale.
-This way, engineers, analysts and managers can configure the processes' parameters and identify and resolve risks early in their project.
+This way, developers and managers can configure processes' parameters and identify and resolve risks early in their project.

-Keywords: model checking agents and multi-agent systems business process models agent simulation Gaia methodology
+Keywords. model checking agents and multi-agent systems business process models agent simulation Gaia methodology